Why Does My Cat Keep Scratching My Couch?

 “Scratching due to marking can increase due to stress,” Dr. Spano told The Dodo.
 “Punishment may further stress out the cat, and if the scratching behavior is due to marking, this additional stress from punishment may thus increase anxiety and exacerbate the issue further.”

-What you should do when your cat is clawing your furnitureAccording to Dr. Spano, you can’t — and shouldn’t — get your cat to stop scratching altogether, since it’s a perfectly normal behavior.
+How to keep your cat from scratching your furnitureAccording to Dr. Spano, you can’t — and shouldn’t — get your cat to stop scratching altogether, since it’s a perfectly normal behavior.

 “Instead of attempting to eliminate it,” she said, “It is more productive to refocus this natural behavior onto an appropriate target.”